State Summary 2017 — Missouri

 Major Program Accomplishments or Outputs

-Over 170000 copies of the 12-page tabloid, Agriculture is Everywhere, are being used in classrooms across the state.
+Completed distribution of 200,00 copies of the 12-page tabloid, Agriculture is Everywhere for use in classrooms.
 Content aligns with MO Learning Standards Grades 2-5.
-On-line Agricultural WebQuests combine agriculture and technology and continue to be highly trafficed by educators and parents.
-Exhibiting at statewide teacher events including the MO Association of School Librarians promotes resources to educators and pre-service teachers.
+Due to popularity of this resource, it has been updated and is being reprinted.
+Exhibiting at statewide teacher events including the MO Association of School Librarians promotes resources to educators and pre-service teachers and shared information regarding Journey 2050.
 Promoted the AFBF My American Farm online resource to educators and parents.
 Provided teacher Professional Development Workshops and pre-service training to assist in getting information regarding resources to educators.
 Topics provide an accurate portrayal of agriculture and ideas for infusing agricultural concepts into the classroom curriculum.
-Four Counties hosted over 2000 3rd and 4th grade students during Farm Day events providing hands-on experiences in agriculture.
-Over 1500 students were reached during Lincoln University's Farm Field Day. $7500 in mini-grants was awarded to teachers to provide assistance in purchasing accurate agricultural resources, field trips and consumables allowing students to become agriculturally literate.
+Four Counties hosted over 3000 3rd and 4th grade students during Farm Day events providing hands-on experiences in agriculture. $7500 in mini-grants was awarded to teachers to provide assistance in purchasing accurate agricultural resources, field trips and consumables allowing students to become agriculturally literate.
 29 awards were made ultimately reaching 2250 students.200 educators and volunteers participated in workshops held at the MO Farm Bureau Young Farmers and Ranchers Conference.
 County FB volunteers provide program support for schools through field days, classroom visits, classroom resources and organizing teacher workshops.
 Conducted training for staff at the newly opened GROW exhibit at the Saint Louis Science Center.
 Over 1 million visitors enter the exhibit annually.
 Partnerships provide opportunities to multiply efforts.
 Venues including the American Royal School tours and neighborhood schools program, St. Louis Science Center, Missouri State Fair, Kansas City AgriBusiness Council, FFA and the St. Louis Agriculture Business Club promote agricultural literacy to a variety of audience.

 Major Program Impacts or Outcomes

-85% of educators participating in workshops, in-service or pre-service education have utilized materials presented.
+79%% of educators participating in workshops, in-service or pre-service education indicate the have utilized materials presented.
 Many have requested additional information and referred additional teachers to the program for information and resources.

 95% of the teachers receiving the Agriculture is Everywhere 12-page tabloid have utilized it's content with students.
 The feedback has been extremely positive regarding content, usability and alignment with state learning standards.